 Isn’t it frustrating?
-Your friends are clearly of different personalities, and there’s no one single solution that can accommodate to everyone’s needs.
+Your friends are clearly of different personalities, and there’s no one single solution that can accommodate everyone’s needs.

 But truthfully, it boils down to the age-old “extrovert vs. introvert” showdown.